Caught in the act, T2 tout gets marching orders

-The man caught on camera demanding $20 to find a trolley and help a mid-day reporter get to the exit, has been identified as a ground handler; MIAL wrote to his agency, leading to his sacking
+The man caught on camera demanding USD 20 to find a trolley and help a mid-day reporter get to the exit, has been identified as a ground handler; MIAL wrote to his agency, leading to his sacking

 A day after mid-day exposed how some airport and airline staff are hiding trolleys and demanding as much as $20 (Rs 1,200) from passengers just to help them get to the exit or to their vehicles, Mumbai International Airport Ltd (MIAL) took notice and demanded action.